Classic Baklava

 Instructions

-1. Clarify butter: Place butter in a small saucepan and heat slowly over low heat.
+1. 1.
+Clarify butter: Place butter in a small saucepan and heat slowly over low heat.
 Remove pan from heat and cool for 2 to 3 minutes.
-With a spoon, skim the milky foam from the top of the butter and discard foam.
-Pour the remaining clarified butter in a bowl, combine with the olive oil and set aside until ready to use.
+With a spoon, skim the milky foam from the top of the butter (you can stir it into the nut mixture so as not to waste anything).
+Set aside until ready to use.

-6. Bake for 10 to 12 minutes, or until the phyllo begins to crisp – and brown slightly.
-Reduce heat to 325˚F/165˚C and bake for 1 ½ to 2 hours, or until baklava is golden brown.
-Five minutes before removing baking pan from oven, brush baklava with one more ample dousing of butter.
+6. 6.
+Bake for 10 to 12 minutes, or until the phyllo begins to crisp – and brown slightly.
+Reduce heat to 325˚F/165˚C and bake for about 1 ½ hours, or until baklava is golden brown. and the interior layers thoroughly baked.
+If desired, five minutes before removing baking pan from oven, brush baklava with any remaining butter -- this makes it even crispier and adds great flavor.

 Love savory pies and phyllo specialties?
 Sign up for my online class “Fearless Phyllo – Homemade!” to learn the secrets of making great, easy pies at home!